ESG Topics A-Z

 PepsiCo's use of bioengineered ingredients

 Government approval of the usage and labeling of bioengineered foods differs from market to market.
 PepsiCo complies with all relevant regulatory requirements where we operate.
-Like other global beverages and convenient foods companies, PepsiCo recognizes that different regional markets can have different expectations and consumer preferences as well as varied raw material availability.
+Like other global food and beverage companies, PepsiCo recognizes that different regional markets can have different expectations and consumer preferences as well as varied raw material availability.
 Depending on local factors, individual business units may choose not to use bioengineered ingredients, even if government-approved for use.
-For example, we offer “Non-GMO” verified products in our Stacy’s Pita Chips, Quaker Organic Oatmeal, Simply brand snacks and Off the Eaten Path product lines in certain markets.
+For example, we offer “non-GMO” verified ingredients in our Stacy’s Pita Chips, Quaker Organic Oatmeal, Simply brand snacks and Off the Eaten Path product lines in certain markets.

 Labeling

 PepsiCo ensures that products containing bioengineered materials comply with local regulations for their use, including any labeling requirements.
-We want consumers to have clear and helpful information about their foods and beverages and believe that any labeling standards established in this regard should be clear and consistent so that consumers can better understand the safety, prevalence and benefits of bioengineered ingredients and can make informed choices for themselves and their families.
+We believe that labeling standards should be clear and consistent so that consumers can better understand the safety, prevalence and benefits of bioengineered ingredients and can make informed choices for themselves and their families.
 For more information on our product labeling practices, see Product labeling and claims.

 Disclosures